Grutas de Garcia

 History

-1843discovered by a parish priest, father Juan Antonio de SobreVilla.
+1843 discovered by a parish priest, father Juan Antonio de SobreVilla.

 Description

+Grutas de Garcia was named after the nearby town Villa de Garcia.
 The cave is reached on a road through the Sierra del Fraile.
-The parking lot with shop is 700m below the cave entrance.
-The entrance is reached by a funicular or by foot on a paved path.
+The parking lot with shop is 700 m below the cave entrance, and originally the cave was reached by foot on a steep trail.

-The funimag has several drawbacks, which make the ride a bit adventurous.
-The cars start horizontal and ends very steep at the upper station.
-The seats are slanted, but not the doors, so getting in or out at the upper station is very uncomfortable.
-So I heard, the funicular is supposed to be replaced by an aerial cable way.
+Until 2003 there was also a funicular or incline railway running on a single track straight uphill.
+Two cars were mounted on both ends of a cable, one going up, the other going down, meeting halfway at a short two lane siding.
+The funicular had several drawbacks, which made the ride a bit adventurous.
+The cars started horizontal and ended very steep at the upper station.
+The seats were slanted, but not the doors, so getting in or out at the upper station was very uncomfortable.
+These were the reasons the funicular was replaced by an aerial cable way.

 The cave has numerous interesting speleothems, unfortunately some coloured lights make them look a bit mawkishly.
 Very interesting is a big rock face showing fossilized plants.
 Other fossils, like shells, can also be seen.